Health effects of wine: Moderate consumption

 Nearly all research into the positive medical benefits of wine consumption makes a distinction between moderate consumption and heavy or binge drinking.
 Moderate levels of consumption vary by the individual according to age, sex, genetics, weight and body stature, as well as situational conditions, such as food consumption or use of drugs.
 In general, women absorb alcohol more quickly than men due to their lower body water content, so their moderate levels of consumption may be lower than those for a male of equal age.
 Some experts define "moderate consumption" as less than one 5 USoz glass of wine per day for women and two glasses per day for men.

 The view of consuming wine in moderation has a history recorded as early as the Greek poet Eubulus (360 BC) who believed that three bowls (kylix) were the ideal amount of wine to consume.
 The number of three bowls for moderation is a common theme throughout Greek writing; today the standard 750 ml wine bottle contains roughly the volume of three kylix cups (250 ml or 8 fl oz each).
 However, the kylix cups would have contained a diluted wine, at a 1:2 or 1:3 dilution with water.
 In his circa 375 BC play Semele or Dionysus, Eubulus has Dionysus say:

 Emerging evidence suggests that "even drinking within the recommended limits may increase the overall risk of death from various causes".
 A 2018 systematic analysis found that "The level of alcohol consumption that minimised harm across health outcomes was zero (95% UI 0·0–0·8) standard drinks per week".
 On the other hand, a 2020 USDA systematic review found that "low average consumption was associated with lower risk of mortality compared with never drinking status".
 As of 2022, "moderate" consumption is usually defined in average consumption per day while the patterns of consumption vary and may have implications for risks and effects on health (such as habituation from daily consumption or nonlinear dosage-harm associations from intermittent excessive alcohol use).
 According to the CDC, it would be important to focus on the amount people drink on the days that they drink.

 Effect on the body

 Bones

 Heavy alcohol consumption has been shown to have a damaging effect on the cellular processes that create bone tissue, and long-term alcoholic consumption at high levels increases the frequency of fractures.
-A 2012 study found no relation between wine consumption and BMD.
+A 2012 study found no relation between wine consumption and bone mineral density.